Woodley Town Council’s commitment to Climate Change

 Since declaring a climate emergency in October 2019 Woodley Town Council has embarked on an ambitious plan to become a carbon neutral organisation by 2030.

 January 2020 saw the installation of solar panels on the Oakwood Centre as part of a contract with Reading Community Energy Society to provide cheap daytime electricity and return renewable energy to the grid.
-This follows the installation of a similar system at Woodford Park leisure centre in 2019.
+This followed the installation of a similar system at Woodford Park leisure centre in 2019.
 In addition to the discounted rate for electricity, the systems will generate renewable energy with the equivalent saving of around 13 tonnes CO2 per year.

 We will also be providing information to residents on local and national environmental initiatives.